hbowie/softdevbigideas/README.md

 # README #

-This project contains the source text for *Big Ideas in Software Development,* which is published at [SoftDevBigIdeas.com](http://www.softdevbigideas.com).
+This project contains the source text for *The Big Ideas in Software Development,* which is published at [SoftDevBigIdeas.com](http://www.softdevbigideas.com).

 ### Rights ###

-*Big Ideas in Software Development* by Herb Bowie is copyright (c) 2016 and licensed under a [Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International License](http://creativecommons.org/licenses/by-nc-nd/4.0/).
+*Big Ideas in Software Development* by Herb Bowie is copyright (c) 2016 - 2018 and licensed under a [Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International License](http://creativecommons.org/licenses/by-nc-nd/4.0/).

 ### Folder Structure ###

 This project contains the following folders.

 * **bbincludes** -- These are BBEdit include files that are used to update common code used across multiple templates in the factory folder.

+* **epub** - This contains the content that go into the EPUB ebook.

 * **factory** -- These are PSTextMerge templates used to generate the pages of the website.